Autoformalization in the Era of Large Language Models: A Survey

 \subsubsection{LLM-based Autoformalization}

 Unlike rule-based methods, LLM-based methods are more flexible and can capture details in natural language that experts may miss when creating rules.
 LLMs like GPT4 represent a new paradigm for machine learning.
 Such autoregressive models have been pretrained using large amounts of Internet data and can quickly perform a variety of downstream tasks by leveraging few-shot learning capabilities.
 Recent research has shown that LLMs can translate between informal and formal mathematical statements with less than 5 examples, suggesting that we may not need to collect a large-scale formal corpus to achieve autoformalization , although large-scale training data is still an issue of concern when training models.
 It is also worth noting that informalization is usually easier than formalization.
 Under the same model, the informal math competition level problem achieves 70$\%$ accuracy, while the formal math competition level problem only achieves 30$\%$ accuracy.
-Exploiting this observation has also facilitated subsequent research on LLM-based back-translation. \cite{azerbayev2024llemmaopenlanguagemodel} suggests LLEMMA, 7B and 34B parametric language models specifically designed for mathematics, which leverage the few-shot learning capabilities of LLM to achieve good performance on several benchmarks. \cite{xin2024advancing} released the base model DeepSeekMath with 7B parameter sizes achieving comparable performance to Minerva540B, which also shows that the number of parameters is not the only key factor in mathematical reasoning ability, and strong performance can also be obtained in smaller models.
+Exploiting this observation has also facilitated subsequent research on LLM-based back-translation.

 There are some key differences between informal languages and formal languages: 1) Semantic gap: informal languages are polysemy in different contexts, while formal languages require a single definition without ambiguity; 2) Logic gap: informal languages often omit tacit knowledge, while formal languages need to explicitly fill in the completeness, that is, theorems that may be intuitive in formal languages also need to be split into atomic steps. \cite {JiangWZL0LJLW23} guides the automatic prover to complete the autoformalization task by mapping the informal proof to the formal proof step.